opiero/reading-list/README.md

-# toread
+# Reading List
-books that i am reading or are in my personal queue to read them
+Books that i am reading or are in my personal queue to read them

 1. Clean Code (reading)
 2. Coding the Matrix